ElteHupkes/ember-query-params/README.md

 require plain key / value params.
 You can always do some more processing after you retrieve the parameters though.

+# Working examples
+There is a LiveWeave I quickly put together: http://liveweave.com/QLJ0f1.
+Unfortunately LiveWeave wraps the app so you cannot see the URL, but if you copy-paste the code to an HTML file it should work right away.

+GitHub use @cavneb has also created a basic example: https://github.com/cavneb/ember-query-params_example.

 # How to use
 ## File setup
 Just include the supplied `Router.js` file somewhere in your project.
 Right after Ember.js should be fine -